Getting Started with Website Monitoring

-Get clear, real-time insights into the performance of your website.
+Get clear, real-time insight into the health and performance of your website.
 Monitor violations, network errors, certificate issues, deprecated code, and more!
 Utilize the free built-in capabilities of your site visitors' browsers to quickly identify and resolve security, content, and connectivity issues with your domain without installing additional scripts or software.

 URIports supports many report types that you can monitor.
 In this guide, we will show you what you need to do to set up the report types.
 All report types can be activated by adding headers to your website.

 Setting up report headers and is easy, and it takes a matter of minutes.
 While some of them are only instructed to send reports, others can enforce policies that can leave your website inaccessible if configured incorrectly.
 We recommend that you do your own research before enforcing policies.
 So, to get you started right away without any risk, we’re going to help you implement the ones that only send reports.